jpype-project/jpype/doc/develguide.rst

 directly to be the right one for the job, but depends a lot on what the behavior of the object is supposed to be.
 Get it wrong and you get really nasty segfault.

-CPython itself may be partly responsible for some of these problems.
-They generally seem to trust the user and thus don't verify if the call makes sense.
-It is true that it will cost a little speed to be aggressive about checking the type flags and the allocator match, but not checking when the error happens, means that it fails far from the original problem source.
-I would hope that we have moved beyond the philosophy that the user should just to whatever they want so it runs as fast as possible, but that never appears to be the case.
-Of course, I am just opining from the outside of the tent and I am sure the issues are much more complicated it appears superficially.
-Then again if I can manage to provide a safe workspace while juggling the issues of multiple virtual machines, I am free to have opinions on the value of trading performance and safety.

 In short when working on the extension code, make sure you do everything by the book, and check that book twice.
 Always go through the types virtual table and